sagnik6969/obsidian/Programming notes/Leraval/routes.md

 });
 ```
-3. "Main Page is displayed to the user"
+3. "Main Page" is displayed to the user

 #### Route example
 ```php